Royal Train

 In June 1949 Princess Elizabeth and the Duke of Edinburgh were visiting Nottingham and spent the night on the Royal Train on the North Curve.
 The (now) Queen Elizabeth and Duke of Edinburgh spent a night in the same place on 4-5 July 1955 when attending the Royal Show at Wollaton Hall.

-When the Royal Train was parked on the North Bend it was the job of the Trent Station stationmaster to deliver the newspapers in the morning.
+When the Royal Train was parked on the North Curve it was the job of the Trent Station stationmaster to deliver the newspapers in the morning.
 Meanwhile the GPO (General Post Office) would put up poles to run a telephone wire to the train while it was parked there.

 The railway north curve has since been removed and is now mostly covered by Fields Farm Road.